dogweather/forkful/content/en/javascript/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?
-Writing to standard error (stderr) in JavaScript is about directing error messages or any critical information to a specific, separate stream, which is especially useful in Unix-like environments for logging and debugging purposes.
-Programmers do this to differentiate normal program output from error messages, allowing for cleaner output management and easier error monitoring.

 ## How to:
 In Node.js, writing to stderr can be accomplished using the `console.error()` method or by writing directly to `process.stderr`.
 Here are examples demonstrating both approaches: